-Meng’s wife has called for help from the international community, saying she thinks her husband is in danger because of a message she received from him of a knife emoji before his disappearance.
+Meng’s wife said she thought her husband was in danger because of a message she received from him of a knife emoji before his disappearance.

-However, authorities in China have said the official — who submitted his resignation to Interpol on Sunday with immediate effect — was being investigated for alleged bribe-taking.
+However, authorities in China have said the official — who resigned while being held in China — was being investigated for alleged bribe-taking.

 But what is Interpol, how powerful is it, and what cases has it been involved in?

 Interpol is the world’s largest international police organisation, coordinating action between forces around the world, including searches for wanted and missing people.